zumasys/docs/site/rover/release-notes/desktop/1-7-15/README.md

 ## Bug Fixes

 - Resolves issue with screen update on nested datagrids related to subvalue data handling.
-- Resolves issues with form setup call being blocked when a form is launched during save event of an intial form from a secondary tab.
+- Resolves issues with form setup call being blocked when a form is launched during save event of an initial form from a secondary tab.
 - Resolves issue with form activation after a dock of the workspace to a desktop edge.